The religious vows: poverty, chastity, and obedience, a path of total love

 In a world thirsty for authenticity, religious men and women are living signs of hope, witnesses that it is worth giving everything for love.

-Following Christ poor, chaste, and obedient does not impoverish life… it fills it with meaning.
+To follow Christ poor, chaste, and obedient does not impoverish life… it fills it with meaning.